ETHICS AND POLICIES

 Governing Body: IJAFR has a very strong editorial board whose members are recognized experts in the subject areas included within the journal’s scope.
 The full names and affiliations of the journal’s editors are provided on the journal’s Web site (https://www.cribfb.com/journal/index.php/IJAFR/about/editorialTeam).

-Identification of and dealing with allegations of research misconduct: Editor-in-Chief takes reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.
+Identification of and dealing with allegations of research misconduct: Editors takes reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.

 Website: A journal’s Website (https://www.cribfb.com/journal/index.php/IJAFR) contains that care has been taken to ensure high ethical and professional standards.

-Conflicts of interest: Authors are requested to evident whether impending conflicts do or do not exist while submitting their articles to IJAFR through Conflict-of-Interest Disclosure (https://publicationethics.org/competinginterests).
+Conflicts of interest: Authors are requested to be evident whether impending conflicts do or do not exist while submitting their articles to IJAFR through Conflict-of-Interest Disclosure (https://publicationethics.org/competinginterests).

 Declaration of Competing Interests: The editor must not be involved in decisions about papers which she/he has written him/herself or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
 Further, any such submission must be subject to all of the journal’s usual procedures, peer review must be handled independently of the relevant author/editor and their research groups, and there must be a clear statement to this effect on any such paper that is published (https://publicationethics.org/competinginterests).